 I also have information about two elder sisters who remained in Scotland and never married...

-European Emigrant Heritage does not undertake recreational or hobby genealogical research, nor research requested by persons about their own families.
-We begin our research cases only with the discovery of assets whose legal owners are unknown.
+European Emigrant Heritage declines all such research requests.
+We do not undertake recreational or hobby genealogical research, nor research requested by persons about their own families.
+We begin our research cases not with family names but with the discovery of assets whose legal owners are unknown.

-We also decline to undertake research for prospective or hopeful heirs, despite the fact that they have personal beliefs, or possess family lore or legends, that they are entitled to inherit from a deceased relative, and that through oversight or fraud they did not receive their rightful inheritance.
+We decline to undertake research for people who hope to inherit, despite the fact that they have personal beliefs or possess family lore or legends that they are entitled to inherit from a deceased relative, and that through oversight or fraud they did not receive their rightful inheritance.

 EEH Never Gives Up